 In the world of content management systems, the performance of WordPress’ is stellar.
-It’s come a long way since its earliest build hit the internet back in 2003, and it has passed so many impressive milestones on its journey to becoming a global phenomenon.
+It’s come a long way since its earliest build hit the internet back in 2003, and it’s passed many impressive milestones on its journey to becoming a global phenomenon.

 Needless to say, Matt Mullenweg and Mike Little’s content management system (CMS) has had a massive impact on the web as we know it.
 It’s now powering the online presence of everything from small businesses you’ve never heard of, to the biggest Fortune 500 companies.